cnabio/cnab-spec/103-bundle-runtime.md

 A bundle MUST exit with an error if the action is executed, but fails to run to completion.
 A CNAB runtime MUST issue an error if a bundle issues an error.
 And an error MUST NOT be issued if one of the three built-in actions is requested, but not present in the bundle.
 Errors are reserved for cases where something has gone wrong.

+In the event of an an error, the installation state MUST be considered as undefined.
+A subsequent execution of the same action or another action MAY resolve the installation state (example: a failed `install` action MAY be fixed by executing the `upgrade` action, a failed `upgrade` action MAY be fixed by executing the `upgrade` action again).
+A subsequent execution of the `uninstall` action SHOULD resolve the installation state.

 ## Setting Parameter Values

 A CNAB `bundle.json` file MAY specify zero or more parameters whose values MAY be specified by a user.